vijay-guttula/Tensy/README.md

 Upload the image, and click the button to send, and you'll find the result.

-## In Case of any error based on missing modules or modules not found.
-Run
+## In Case of any error based on missing modules or modules not found

     $pip3 install <module_name>